xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 $ fastlane prebuild
 {% endhighlight %}

-On the output log appear next messages:
+On the output log appears next messages:

     security: SecKeychainAddInternetPassword <NULL>: User interaction is not allowed.
     Could not store password in keychain

-I simple couldn't access to the keychain when running fastlane.
+I simply couldn't access the keychain when running fastlane.
 I opted to simply save the password as a system environment variable.

 {% highlight shell %}
 export FASTLANE_PASSWORD="secret"